Black websites and dark mode UI inspiration from dark.design

 What is Dark Design?

-Dark Design (dark.design) is a curated directory of websites that lean into dark interfaces: deep backgrounds, restrained color, and typography-led layouts.
-Listings are grouped by focus areas such as software products, personal sites, agencies, commerce, AI, Web3, hardware, education, and culture, so you can compare references that match your audience.
-The project also highlights related paths like modules, software, and templates on the main experience.
-This Uwarp page embeds the public site so you can scan examples alongside other inspiration tools in our directory.
+Dark Design (dark.design) is a curated directory of shipped sites people describe as black websites, dark mode websites, or minimalist dark theme references: deep backgrounds, restrained color, and typography-led layouts.
+It is useful when you are researching dark mode UI patterns—not stock “cool dark backgrounds” packs, but real marketing and product chrome.
+Listings are grouped by focus areas such as software products, personal sites, agencies, commerce, AI, Web3, hardware, education, and culture.
+This Uwarp page embeds https://www.dark.design/ so you can scan examples next to other inspiration tools; open the origin in a new tab if the iframe is blocked.

 What you can explore